 For example, when I reflect on my media consumption (books, podcasts, YouTube, etc.), I sometimes feel like going all-in or all-out.
 But then I remind myself that neither extreme would improve the quality of my life.
 Neither gluttony nor total restraint would make me happy.
 Only moderation will.

-Ever since my sexual abstinence challenge, I have also been conducting self-experiments to find the optimal balance between banging chicks, jerking off, and staying chaste.
-Too much sex costs too much time, too frequent masturbation saps the pleasure I get from it, and too long chastity costs too much temptation-battling energy.
+Ever since my sexual abstinence challenge, I have also been conducting self-experiments to find the optimal balance between having sex, masturbating, and being austere.
+Too much casual sex costs too much time, too frequent masturbation saps the pleasure I get from it, and too long chastity costs too much temptation-battling energy.
 The challenge here, actually, is not controlling and moderating myself, but knowing my True Will, that is, identifying my individual golden mean between the extremes.

 Finally, work.
 Obsessing about work is something I am absolutely guilty of.
 I painfully experience what a workaholic I am when I try to do a simple breathing meditation for 45 minutes and fail miserably at not thinking about work, even though I have been practicing meditation for years.
 This, however, is an area where I am unwilling to pursue greater balance.
 I do take care of my body and soul with my mindfulness practice, strength training, and jiu-jitsu; so my lack of moderation is not too extreme.
 But if I have no time to socialize, be entertained, or talk to anyone for two weeks straight, as is often the case, so be it.
 This is not ideal, but it is what my current mission demands.
 I see it as an exercise in moderating moderation.